 10. Magic Alley

 Magic Alley is a little place of magic based on the Chronicles of Wizard’s Thatch book series!
-This place is especially amazing for kids of 6 years old and up, but I loved it myself too! 🙂
+This place is especially amazing for kids 6 years old and up, but I loved it myself, too! 🙂

-Magic Alley had a place in London before (7 years before the first Harry Potter book was published – this is why they call it “The Original Wizardry World”), but they sadly had to move to Stratford.
+Magic Alley was originally established in London (7 years before the first Harry Potter book was published – which is why they call it “The Original Wizardry World”), but they sadly had to move to Stratford.
 The place is divided between a quiz room and a shop where you can find cute souvenirs, but the quiz room is the main reason people go there.

-You could read the book beforehand in case you want to find out what it is all about, but this is not obligatory.
+You could read the book beforehand if you want to find out what it is all about, but this is not required.
 You can easily spend an hour there, but I, unfortunately, got hungry and had to leave in about 20 minutes.
-But the room is truly magical, both in terms of design and atmosphere!
+However, the room is truly magical, both in terms of design and atmosphere!

 I really enjoyed my experience there nonetheless, and I recommend it to my readers, especially as it is one of those great Stratford-upon-Avon attractions for kids!
 Plus, they also give you a Certificate of Merit afterward, which could be a very nice piece of memorabilia for the young ones.

-NOTE: This activity might involve a bit too much reading, as it is not very interactive if you judge by today’s standards.
+NOTE: This activity involves a bit too much reading for some, as it is not very interactive if you judge by today’s standards.
 So, if this doesn’t sound like your type of thing, then you might find it a bit boring.
 But don’t worry, you don’t need to participate in the quiz if you don’t want to!
 You can just enjoy the rooms and take some pictures.

 WORKING HOURS: Usually from 10 AM to 5 PM during winter time, but you can check the exact schedule here.

 PRICE: The entrance to the coffee shop is free, of course.
 If you would like to participate in the quiz, the fee is £10/person.